-New York, NY — Flexing his mighty blue privilege granted to him by his badge, a former NYPD cop was acquitted on felony child rape and sex abuse charges this month — despite filming the interactions with the 15-year-old victim himself.
+New York, NY — Flexing his mighty blue privilege granted to him by his badge, a former NYPD cop was acquitted on felony child rape and sex abuse charges — despite filming the interactions with the 15-year-old victim himself.
 Instead of going to jail for years, like he should have, this cop will likely escape any actual accountability.

 The ex-NYPD Police Officer Raul Olmeda was accused of recording his sexual encounters with the 15-year-old girl on at least five occasions.
 He was confronted with these videos by investigators and the teen admitted to the acts.
 These facts were indisputable, yet Olmeda was acquitted.